 Examples: Flipkart, Lenskart, MyGlamm, Nykaa, Myntra etc.

-Chatbot offers round-the-clock customer support, reverting to asked questions frequently, and can also guide customers throughout their buying journey.
+A Chatbot offers round-the-clock customer support, reverts to frequently asked questions, and can also guide customers throughout their buying journey.
 This enhances customer experience and diminishes support costs.

 Examples: Myntra’s MyFashionGPT, etc.